Rhys Browne: Non-League

 On 23 December 2020, Browne signed for National League side Wealdstone.
 He made only one brief appearance for the "Stones", in a 4–0 defeat at Maidenhead United on Boxing day.
 On 6 January 2021, Browne signed for fellow National League side Sutton United.
 He made 14 appearances in the second half of the 2020–21 season, as Sutton secured promotion into the Football League as champions of the National League.
-However he was one of seven players released in the summer by manager Matt Gray.
-Browne returned to Wealdstone in June 2021, signing a one year contract with an option for a second year.
-On 13 November 2021, Browne scored his first goal for the Stones, coming off the bench and scoring the only goal in a 1–0 victory over rivals Barnet at Grosvenor Vale.
+However, he was one of seven players released in the summer by manager Matt Gray.
+Browne returned to Wealdstone in June 2021, signing a one-year contract with an option for a second year.
+On 13 November 2021, Browne scored his first goal for the Stones, coming off the bench and scoring the only goal in a 1–0 victory over Barnet at Grosvenor Vale.
 In March 2022, Browne scored three goals in two games, with a goal away to Maidenhead United and a brace in a 3–2 win over Weymouth.
 He ended the 2021–22 season with six goals in 29 games.

-On 14 October 2022, Browne joined league rivals Woking for an undisclosed fee, having scored seven goals in thirteen league games in the early part of Wealdstone's season.
+On 14 October 2022, Browne joined league rivals Woking for an undisclosed fee, scoring seven goals in 13 league games early in Wealdstone's season.
+He scored 13 goals from 31 appearances in the remainder of the 2022–23 campaign, helping Woking to a fourth-place finish.
+He featured 22 times in the 2023–24 season, including in the final day victory over AFC Fylde that secured safety from relegation.
+Following their final-day survival, he was offered a new contract by Woking.

+Barnet

+On 14 May 2024, Browne joined National League rivals Barnet on a two-year deal.
+He scored seven goals in 30 matches across the 2024–25 campaign as the club secured promotion back into the Football League as National League champions.